 Be where your feet are – focus on the present moment.
 This is a challenge for a generation where mobile phones (and therefore instant messaging) has always been part of their lives.
 Research suggests that being on your phone too much can negatively impact on your sleep, mood and memory.

-not just what you can write about online.
+Choose experiences over status updates – do things that matter to you, not just what you can write about online.
 People often give an overly positive and unrealistic representation of their lives online.
 Don’t try and compete with these shadows – it’s impossible to catch them.

 If you are experiencing an event and already planning on how to work it in to your Facebook status than there is a chance you are missing out on the moment.
 Taking yourself offline every now and again is probably quite a healthy strategy, especially as FOMO is linked to the amount of time spent on social media.